Owellz/Working-with-Python/README.md

 print(speed)

-# Using SCALE to predict futer of CO2
+# Using SCALER to predict Predict of CO2 emission from a 1.3 liter car that weighs 2300 kilograms:

 import pandas
 from sklearn import linear_model